Extent of damage to Carmelite Home unknown, official says

 The building also sustained water and smoke damage, and the roof of the middle building caved in, he said.

-Fire investigators will be back at the home Monday, Escobedo said, later adding fire investigations usually take "a week or two."
+Fire investigators were back at the home Monday, Escobedo said, later adding fire investigations usually take "a week or two."

 Escobedo said he couldn't say for sure if the building is inhabitable, but no one will be allowed to enter the home at this time.

-None of the children, nor staff from the home were injured in the fire.
+None of the children or staff from the home were injured in the fire.
 Two firefighters suffered minor injuries, one to the ankle and the other to his wrist, but both are fine as of Monday, Escobedo said.

 As of Sunday, children and staff from the Carmelite Home relocated to the Maria Teresa Tauscher Center along East 149th Street, behind the home.